ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### What Should Bob Do?

 `Bob` receives the message from `Alice`.

-Should he deliver it?
+***Q:***&nbsp;&nbsp; Should he deliver it?

-Yes, he has no reason not to.
+***A:***&nbsp;&nbsp; Yes, he has no reason not to.

 `Bob` delivers the message and discovers that it is not to his liking.
 But, since `Bob` has the emotional maturity of an eight-year-old, he fails to realise that soap and water will work far better than trading insults; so, he resorts to sending his own broadcast message back to `Alice` and `Carol`

 In delivering this message, `Bob` examines the vector clock of the incoming message and discovers that its less than his, but only by the counter in `Alice`'s position.
 This is to be expected, since the message came from `Alice`.
-He therefore uses the received vector clock to update updates his own vector clock, and then increments his position in the vector clock.
+He therefore uses the received vector clock to update his own vector clock, and then increments his position in the vector clock.

 Since a broadcast message is treated as a single send event to multiple recipients, the same vector clock value of `[1,1,0]` is sent as part of the messages to both `Alice` and `Carol`.